Setting Strategic Direction – Creating Robust Accountability – Ensuring Financial Probity

 - Review Behaviour Policy and monitor school behaviour.

 - Review and Monitor attendance data against the school and national targets.

 Our Governing Body meets once or twice per term (except August) to provide strategic leadership, accountability and ensure effective and financial management of our school.

 The Chair of the Governing Body can be contacted through the Clerk (as above) in school.
 Please either ring the main school telephone number 675 3203 or email firstname.lastname@example.org , marking your correspondence for the attention of the Clerk to the Governing Body.

-If you would like more information about the roles and responsibilities of the Governing Body, or about being a governor, please call into school to speak to the Head Teacher or Clerk to the Governing Body.
+If you would like more information about the roles and responsibilities of the Governing Body, or about being a governor, please call school to speak to the Head Teacher or Clerk to the Governing Body.
 Further information can be obtained from the National Governors’ Association website: